Reading Southern railway station

-The station closed for all purposes in 1970 when its demolition began.
-It was adjacent to, and to the south-east of, the Great Western Railway's Reading General station known since the other station's closure as Reading railway station.
-Part of the latter's 1989-built concourse is on the site of the west end frontage of the demolished Southern station.
+Reading Southern railway station is a former railway station in Reading, Berkshire, England, located to the south of Reading General station on the Great Western main line.

+It was opened in 1855 by the South Eastern Railway's route from Redhill, connecting Reading with south coast towns like Brighton and Dover.
+It also became the terminus of the outer suburban Waterloo to Reading line from London Waterloo station.
+The station closed to passengers in 1965 when services were diverted to the former Great Western station, and the site was later cleared.

 History

 Construction and early years

-The original route of the South Eastern Railway (SER) was from London Bridge station to Dover, which took a route through Redhill so that several compass point sector-based companies could share the same lines and engineering (including a substantial tunnel) through the North Downs.
+The original route of the South Eastern Railway (SER) was from London Bridge station to Dover, which took a route through Redhill so that several companies could share the same lines and engineering (including a substantial tunnel) through the North Downs.
 The line from Reading to Redhill was built by the Reading, Guildford and Reigate Railway (RG&RR), and was opened in 1849: the section from Reading to Farnborough was opened on 4 July 1849, with the last section being opened on 15 October.
 From the start, the RG&RR was worked by the SER, which leased it from 16 July 1846, and absorbed it in 1852.
 When the first section of line opened, the SER trains served a temporary station north of Reading's Forbury Road before moving into a permanent terminal, about 275 m west, on 30 August 1855.

 Reading had been served by the Great Western Railway (GWR) since 1840.
 The competing 1855 SER station was west of Vastern Road, on the corner of Blagrave Street and Station Road, adjacent to but south-east of the GWR station, and at a lower level.

 The Staines, Wokingham & Woking Junction Railway (SW&WJR) opened a line between the existing London to Windsor line station of Staines in Middlesex (today in northern Surrey) and Wokingham in Berkshire on 9 July 1856; the SW&WJR was worked by the London and South Western Railway (LSWR), and they were authorised to run over the SER into Reading.
 In this way Reading gained a service into London Waterloo station.
 The SW&WJR was absorbed by the LSWR in 1878.

 The original station did not last long, since it was destroyed by fire in 1859 after being struck by lightning.
 A replacement was built, which had two platform faces; it was enlarged in 1896 by the provision of two more faces following the resiting of the locomotive shed.

 At the opening, there were four trains a day to Redhill (then known as Reigate Junction), two of which continued to Tonbridge; a through service to London Bridge began in 1852, and in 1853, two more were added.